microtrain/bootcamp/01-DevEnvironment/04-LAMPStack.md

     with Xdebug v2.4.0, Copyright (c) 2002-2018, by Derick Rethans
 ```

-* ```php -v``` This one is pretty simple, we are just asking PHP for it's version number.
-If you see something begining with _PHP 7._ then is up and running.
+* ```php -v``` This one is pretty simple, we are just asking PHP for its version number.
+If you see something beginning with _PHP 7_, then PHP is up and running.
 Make a note of [PHP's documentation](http://php.net/manual/en/intro-whatis.php) to review at your leisure.

 ## [MySQL](https://www.phpmyadmin.net/)
 Now Apache is up and running we want to be able to work with our database.
 We will start by invoking MySQL from the command line.